-For Federal agencies Work/Rest Guidelines and Days Off policy are outlined in the Interagency Incident Business Management Handbook, and Interagency Standards for Fire and Fire Aviation Operations.
+For Federal agencies Work/Rest Guidelines and Days Off policy are outlined in the NWCG Standards for Interagency Incident Business Management | NWCG, and Interagency Standards for Fire and Fire Aviation Operations.
 Resource extensions will be requested utilizing the Resource Extension Request form located in the appendix.
 For CAL FIRE Work/Rest Guidelines, reference the CAL FIRE Handbook 7700, policy 7757.